 With the establishment of the Maatschappij tot Bevordering der Bouwkunst (Society for the Promotion of Architecture) in the mid-19th century, the education of architects in the modern sense started taking shape.
 From that moment onwards, architectural archives were established.
 The archives of the firm P.J.H.
 Cuypers and his son J.Th.
 Cuypers, are prominent 19th century components of the collection of Het Nieuwe Instituut.
 The main bulk of the collection is from the period 1900 to 1940, and includes the archives of H.P.
 Berlage, K.P.C. de Bazel, W. Kromhout, M. de Klerk, J.J.P.
 Oud, W.M.
 Dudok, J. Duiker, J.A.
 Brinkman and L.C. van der Vlugt, T. van Doesburg, H. Th.
 Wijdeveld, G. Th.
 Rietveld and C. van Eesteren.
 Another important archive from the same period is that of the Royal Institute of Dutch Architects (BNA).
 The post-war reconstruction period (1940-1965) is well-represented by the archives of J.H. van den Broek and J.B.
 Bakema, H. Maaskant, and W. Wissing.
 More recent archives include those of Herman Hertzberger, Sjoerd Soeters and Albers en Van Huut.

 Het Nieuwe Instituut collects publications about Dutch and international architecture, urban design, and related design fields such as housing, spatial planning, landscape architecture, and interior architecture.
 The main emphasis is on the modern era, from the 19th century onwards.
-Besides architecture and urbanism, Het Nieuwe Instituut also collects information on art, photography and design, as well as on social topics such as globalization, the use of new media, the network society, and the amusement industry.
+Besides architecture and urbanism, Het Nieuwe Instituut also collects information on art, photography, digital culture and design, as well as on social topics such as globalization, media, the network society, and the amusement industry.
 By staying in touch with these trends, Het Nieuwe Instituut aims to take a broader perspective of developments that are relevant to designing the space around us.